Academic Affairs

 Institutional Animal Care and Use Committee (IACUC)

 The Hendrix College Institutional Animal Care and Use Committee (IACUC) oversees the use of all animals in research and teaching.
-The IACUC’s mission is to ensure the humane treatment of animals and to oversee compliance with federal regulations.
-This is accomplished in three ways:
+The IACUC’s mission is to ensure the humane treatment of animals and to oversee compliance with federal regulations (the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals).

 Hendrix IACUC Members